 Isn’t Slack much better?

 Well, if you like a tool which you can’t connect that seamless to your other Microsoft tools, then yes.
-Teams has the best integration in the Microsoft universe by far.
+But who wants that? 🙂 Teams has the best integration in the Microsoft universe by far.
 Also quite obvious, but it has also much more to offer and the development is insanely fast!
-On the other hand, Slack integrates which almost everything pretty great.
+By the way, did you saw that there is a free version of Teams?

 Isn’t Teams a super new tool?

 It is, but never have I seen a product from Microsoft which is that mature in this short amount of time.
-Web-browser support, desktop app, mobile app, integration, third party connectors and much more.
+Web-browser support, desktop app, a free version, mobile app, integration, third party connectors and much more.

 But Teams is expensive, right?

 Well, yes and no. You also get the whole Office suite, OneDrive, Microsoft Forms, Flow, Stream, SharePoint, PowerApps, Sway and much more for the same price depending which pricing / plan option you choose.
-This is the same for Slack, but currently Slack has the probably biggest advantage if you want to just try it… it is in the basic version for free!
-Maybe someday we see that as well for Microsoft Teams… 😉
+This is the same for Slack.
+Slack had one big advantage in the past, but now Microsoft Teams has that as well!
+A free version!

 The admin center

 Better late then never, right?
-It took some time, but the new Microsoft Teams & Skype for Business Admin Center is now available in my tenant.
+It took some time, but the new Microsoft Teams & Skype for Business Admin Center is now available.
 To access the new admin center log in as you global administrator and go to Settings (1), Services & add-ins (2), Microsoft Teams (3) and click on the link in the yellow box (4).

 The Dashboard isn’t that big of a deal yet, but there is so much room for other information, that I think, that there will be some new things in the future!